Model (art): Alternative views

-All of the above is based upon a moderate position regarding the value of figure studies and nudity in art.
+The mainstream view of art modeling is based upon a moderate position regarding the value of figure studies and nudity in art.
 There are also schools or studios that may be more conservative, or more liberal.

 Many art programs in Christian institutions consider nudity in any form to be in conflict with their beliefs, and therefore hire only clothed models for art classes.
 None of the Protestant Evangelical colleges in the United States were found to include nude models in their arts and graphic design programs, citing it as an immodest practice; yet similar institutions in Australia held life drawing classes.

-At Louisiana State University, there are rare objections to nudity by religious or conservative students, but the faculty assert that drawing the body is necessary training for art in general and to understand the structure underneath clothing.
+At Louisiana State University (LSU), there are rare objections to nudity by religious or conservative students, but the faculty assert that drawing the body is necessary training for art in general and to understand the structure underneath clothing.
 Models at LSU are full-time students who learn about modeling from other students or artists.
 Brigham Young University does not allow nude models, describing their policy as self-censorship within the context of the school's honor code.
 Other institutions view the absence of figure studies as bringing into question the completeness of the art education offered.
 Some recognize that an appreciation of the beauty of the human body is compatible with a Christian education.
 Gordon College not only maintains the need for nude figure studies as part of a complete classical art education, but sees the use of models clad in swimwear or other revealing garments as placing the activity in the context of advertisement and sexual exploitation.

 James Elkins voices an alternative to classical "dispassionate" figure study by stating that the nude is never devoid of erotic meaning, and it is a fiction to pretend otherwise.
-Even the staunch advocate of classical aesthetics Kenneth Clark recognized that "biological urges" were never absent even in the most chaste nude, nor should they be unless all life is drained from the work.
-However, most models maintain that posing nude need not be any more sexual than any other coed social situation as long as all participants maintain a mature attitude.
+The advocate of classical aesthetics Kenneth Clark recognized that "biological urges" were never absent even in the most chaste nude, nor should they be unless all life is drained from the work.
+Most models maintain that posing nude need not be any more sexual than any other coed social situation as long as all participants maintain a mature attitude.
 However, decorum is not always maintained when either a model or the students are not familiar with the often unspoken rules.
 Models may be apprehensive about posing for incoming freshmen who, having never encountered classroom nudity, respond immaturely.

-Acceptance of the erotic is apparent in the work and behavior of some artists, for example Picasso was also famous for having a series of model/muse/mistresses through his life: Marie-Thérèse Walter, Fernande Olivier, Dora Maar, and Françoise Gilot.
+Acceptance of the erotic is apparent in the work and behavior of some artists.
+For example, Picasso was also famous for having a series of model/muse/mistresses through his life: Marie-Thérèse Walter, Fernande Olivier, Dora Maar, and Françoise Gilot.
 The painter John Currin, whose work is often erotic, combines images from popular culture and references to his wife, Rachel Feinstein.

 A feminist view is the male gaze, which asserts that nudes are inherently voyeuristic, with the viewer in the place of the powerful male gazing upon the passive female subject.